-- · examine a physical process and abstractly represent it in block diagram form, - · assess whether it may be difficult or easy to control the process, - specify a reasonable control performance in the view of input constraints, - · design a simple controller to achieve that performance, and - deploy the controller to real hardware and be able to tune the controller to meet the design specifications in a laboratory environment.
+- Examine a physical process and abstractly represent it in block diagram form, - Assess whether it may be difficult or easy to control the process, - Specify a reasonable control performance in the view of input constraints, - Design a simple controller to achieve that performance, and - Deploy the controller to real hardware and be able to tune the controller to meet the design specifications in a laboratory environment.

-The fundamentals that will enable you to do this are:
+The fundamentals that will enable you to achieve these are:

-- · feedback and feedforward concepts, - the response of linear time-invariant (LTI) systems to standard inputs, - the analysis of stability and robustness in linear systems, and - the design of linear feedback systems capable of achieving specified performance criteria.
+- Feedback and feedforward concepts, - Response of linear time-invariant (LTI) systems to standard inputs, - · Analysis of stability and robustness in linear systems, and - Design of linear feedback systems capable of achieving specified performance criteria.